Nursing Career Pathways in Washington State

 Learn More

-On that page, look under General Nursing Assistant Information to find a downloadable PDF with complete details about training requirements and career pathways.
+To learn more, visit the Washington State Nursing Assistant Education webpage.
+On that page, look under General Nursing Assistant Information to find a PDF you can download.
+It explains the training requirements and shows the different career pathways.

 Disclaimer: This information is adapted from the Washington State Board of Nursing.
 For the most current requirements, please refer directly to their website.